-Published on Aug 24, 2019
+Published on 8/24/19

 The Story and Benefits of Rick Simpson Oil

-Who is Rick Simpson?
+Who was Rick Simpson?

 In the late 90s, Rick Simpson was working in a hospital as an engineer in the boiler room.
 He fell off his ladder one day, hitting his head.
 He suffered side effects of the accident for years, eventually finding that cannabis helped treat his resulting tinnitus.

-What is the oil, and how should you use it?
+What is the Oil and How Should You Use it?

 "The only way to know that you have the real thing is to produce the proper oil yourself."
-(If you go to his website, this phrase is repeated over and over again.)
+If you go to his website, this phrase is repeated over and over again.
 RSO is less of a single product than a concept or a recipe.
 It's like Caesar salad dressing or the Cobb salad they're ideas that people make but they both started with someone or somewhere very specific.
-Everything else is just copies.
+Everything else is just copying off of the original.

-How to make Rick Simpson Oil
+How to Make Rick Simpson Oil

 How do I take RSO and what can it be used for?